 - are you complying with all the data protection principles in the way you deal with the data? (see note at the end of this page for details of the principles).
-Record the details of personal data that you process by completing a record sheet - ask the Data Protection Team in the Legal Office for an electronic template sheet - and store it safely and securely within your department so that is it available for any required audit or request from the Information Commissioner's Office.
+Record the details of personal data that you process by completing a record sheet - ask the Data Protection Officer for an electronic template sheet - and store it safely and securely within your department so that is it available for any required audit or request from the Information Commissioner's Office.

 - Privacy notices - what do you tell people about how you are using their data?
 Review the privacy notices that you use - they may need to be revised.
 Please check revised versions with the Legal Office.
 Information is available on the ICO website about how to write good privacy notices.
 Review your Privacy Notices and revise them if necessary.

 - What would you tell people if they asked for their personal data to be corrected, deleted or given to them in a commonly used format?
 Guidelines available on ICO website.
-Check with the Data Protection team in the Legal Office what are the University processes for complying with the individual rights specified in the GDPR.
+Check with the Data Protection Officer what are the University processes for complying with the individual rights specified in the GDPR.

 - Subject access request - are you aware of the procedure?
 Here is the link for the University procedure.

 - Lawful basis for processing data.
 You should include this on your record of processing completed under paragraph 2 above.
 The lawful basis for processing may not be the same for all the data you process.
 Include information about the lawful basis for your processing on your record sheet.